stenraak/Bondora_public_PD12/README.md

 I have added an EDA report as an HTML file that was I created using the "ydata_profiling" package.

-All the necessary packages are in the "requirements.txt" file
+All the necessary packages are in the "requirements.txt" file.

+"features.csv" contains all the relevant features that have been picked out from the 112 initial features from the Bondora dataset.

+And finally I have also added the project report and presentation into this repository.